HaikuTeam/animator/QA.md

 Changes to z-index reflect correctly in the timeline as `style.zIndex` ("Style > Z Index") I can drag-and-drop timeline rows to reorder z-index

+Artboard

+I can click the artboard name to select the artboard
+I can resize the artboard by clicking the name and scaling it When I scale the artboard, the centerpoint is adjusted Code reloading is not triggered when the artboard is resized Even if frame>0, artboard resizes only affect frame 0 I can resize the artboard at any frame greater than 0, and its transform box is synced with the white box Elements are semi-transparent outside artboard box Element transform controls are not transparent when outside the artboard box

 Expressions

 I can create an expression (e.g. binding to $user.mouse.x)